ergoithz/browsepy/doc/exclude.rst

   browsepy --exclude=.*

-The above example will hide all files prefixed with ``.``, which are considered hidden on POSIX systems.
+The above example will exclude all files prefixed with ``.``, which are considered hidden on POSIX systems.
+In other words, it will match `.myfile` and not `my.file`.

 The following example will hide all files ending with ``.ini``, but only on the base directory.